Updated:

 In terms of clothing, national dress and work clothing are put into perspective.
 The national dress is uncommonly worn.
 The use of western style official clothes is uncommon in China as the preference of casual ware is high.
 It should however be noted that most people prefer observing the tradition of living in family houses (Murphey 22).

 The government of China provides recreational facilities and services.
-Such facilities as playgrounds, show grounds, parks and stadia are in most instances run by the government.
+Such facilities as playgrounds, showgrounds, parks, and stadia are in most instances run by the government.
 China encourages its nationals to participate in sports.

 Martial arts, along with swimming, table tennis, basketball and some others are very popular in China.
 Traditional sports including dragon boat, horseracing and Mongolian wrestling are also common.
 The holding of the last Olympic games is perhaps the hallmark of the position of sports in the country (Thurston 97).

 Social security is available mostly to the people who work with the government.
-However, a bigger percentage of the private organizations do not offer pension as work is contract based.
+However, a bigger percentage of the private organizations do not offer pensions as work is contract based.
 The percentage of income that goes to pension ranges from five to fifteen percent.

-Health care
+Health Care

 The Ministry of Health and the Provincial Health Bureaux are in charge of health matters in China.
 Since 1950, public health has been directed by public policy.
 The inefficiency witnessed during this time led to complaints on the long-term role of government in the provision of health services in the country.
 After 1978, Deng Xiaoping reforms improved health provision as healthcare became privatized (Selden 89).